Biostatistics4SocialImpact/rstap/README.md

 ## Spatial-Temporal Aggregated Predictor Models Implemented in R

-This is an R package that fits spatial temporal aggregated predictor models
-using [Stan](http://mc-stan.org) (via the **rstan** package) for the back-end estimation.
+This is an R package that fits spatial temporal aggregated predictor models using [Stan](http://mc-stan.org) (via the **rstan** package) for the back-end estimation.
 The primary target audience is researchers interested in the effect of built environment features (BEFs) on human health, though other applications are possible.
 See the package's [website](https://biostatistics4socialimpact.github.io/rstap) for an [introduction](https://biostatistics4socialimpact.github.io/rstap/articles/Introduction.html).
+Currently count, binomial, and continuous outcomes are supported.

 ### Installation